valtimo-platform/valtimo-documentation/release-notes/major10/10.0.0/migration.md

     `"node_modules/dmn-js/dist/assets/dmn-font/css/dmn-ie7-codes.css"`

+* **New required dependency**

+  Scope: Front-end

+  `ngx-translate-multi-http-loader` requires a new dependency.
+Run the following command in the root of the implementation project: `npm i deepmerge-ts`.

 * **Matching dependencies**

     Then, make sure the following dependencies in `package.json` in the root of your implementation have the following